EuroDIG planning process

 The call for issues is closed now.
 Find the results here:

-As a next step, we will invite to a virtual public planning meeting.
-The date and registration will be available on this website soon.
+As a next step, we will dicuss the submissions in a virtual public planning meeting.
+Find details here.

 To structure the proposals, we suggested the following categories: